bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ## Intro
 ---

 With the licensing changes around Docker Desktop I've been on a journey to investigate the possibilities of just running the Docker Engine, with other kinds of tooling and WSL 2 (Window Subsystem for Linux).
+For someone who is mostly focusing (at the moment) of leveraging this for development purposes I'm happy to not be mired in licensing woes; with an added bonus being that I get some further understanding of the 'guts' around how all of this operates.

+I've pooled together numerous sources and gone through the basic setup I followed.
+Where I have bolted together components from other articles/b

 ## Clear Down
 ---